Mizoram Premier League

-The Mizoram Premier League (also known as the Zote Honda Mizoram Premier League for sponsorship ties) is the highest state-level football league in Mizoram, India.
-On a national scale, the state's top tier league is the 4th tier of Indian football league system.
+The Mizoram Premier League (also known as GIG MOTORS Mizoram Premier League for sponsorship reasons) is the highest state-level football league in Mizoram, India.
+On a national scale, it is the 5th tier of Indian football league system.
 The competition is conducted by the Mizoram Football Association, the official football body of Mizoram, with Tetea Hmar as its secretary and key promoter.
 The league started on 24 October 2012 for the first time.